-During the year, net financial expense was CHF 70K (primarily a net foreign exchange loss plus miscellaneous interest and other gains) compared to a net financial expense of CHF 16K in 2019, reflecting a devaluation of USD over the course of 2020.
+During the year, net financial expense was CHF 7 (primarily a net foreign exchange loss plus miscellaneous interest and other gains) compared to a net financial expense of CHF 69 in 2020.
 Foreign exchange gains and losses directly attributable to projects are dealt with under the respective projects.